-To ensure your team has a great experience filming in Auckland, please be mindful of the public, the bylaws, and the environment when filming in public open spaces - which can include berms, streets, footpaths, town squares, plazas, parks / reserves and beaches.
+To ensure your team has a great experience filming in Dunedin, please be mindful of the public, the bylaws, and the environment when filming in public open spaces - which can include berms, streets, footpaths, town squares, plazas, parks / reserves and beaches.

-We appreciate that time isn't on your side, so in the spirit of furious filmmaking - for the duration of the competition only - we do not require 48 Hours teams to apply for permits while filming in public spaces.
-BUT you must consider the impact you are making, and the safety of yourselves and the public around you.
+We do not require 48 Hours teams to apply for permits while filming in public spaces BUT you must comply with the law and consider the impact you are making, and the safety of yourselves and the public around you.